wp-plugins/live-countdown-timer/readme.txt

 Activate it in the plugins menu in your wp-admin control panel and voila! you're done!

 == Changelog ==

+= 3.0.1.3 =

+Just some readme changes. no actual change to the plugin

 = 3.0.1.2 =